charithareddy336/road-damage-detection-yolov8/README.md

-# Road Damage Detection Applications
+# Road Damage Detection using YOLOv8

-This project is road damage detection applications that designed to enhance road safety and infrastructure maintenance by swiftly identifying and categorizing various forms of road damage, such as potholes and cracks.
+This project is a road damage detection application developed using the YOLOv8 object detection framework.
+The system is designed to identify and classify different types of road damage from images, videos, and real-time camera feeds.

+The objective of the project is to explore the application of deep learning and computer vision techniques for automated road inspection and infrastructure monitoring.

 ## Performing Detection Using Image
 ![Detection using image](resource/RDD_Image_Example.gif)